Hemendra Prasad Barooah: Positions

 Hemendra Barooah has served in many positions.
-Besides heading his business concerns such as B&A Ltd and B&A Packings, he has also served as the Chairman of the Bengal Chamber of Commerce and Industry.
-He was also a member of the Tea Board during the period 1963 - 1973.
-He was also the Chairman of the Eastern chapter of the State Bank of India, the Director of Indian Airlines Corporation, member of the Central Advisory Council for Industrial Development, New Delhi and the Chairman of the Tea Research Association.
+Besides heading his business concerns such as B&A Ltd and B&A Packaging, he has also served as the chairman of the Bengal Chamber of Commerce and Industry.
+He was also a member of the Tea Board during the period 1963–1973.
+He was also the chairman of the Eastern chapter of the State Bank of India, the Director of Indian Airlines Corporation, member of the Central Advisory Council for Industrial Development, New Delhi and the chairman of the Tea Research Association.

 Awards and recognitions

 Apart from the Padma Shri, he has received many other awards and titles.